KyleMayes/vulkanalia/tutorial/book/src/presentation/window_surface.md

 Since Vulkan is a platform agnostic API, it can not interface directly with the window system on its own.
 To establish the connection between Vulkan and the window system to present results to the screen, we need to use the WSI (Window System Integration) extensions.
 In this chapter we'll discuss the first one, which is `VK_KHR_surface`.
 It exposes a `vk::SurfaceKHR` object that represents an abstract type of surface to present rendered images to.
 The surface in our program will be backed by the window that we've already opened with `winit`.

-The `VK_KHR_surface` extension is an instance level extension and we've actually already enabled it, because it's included in the list returned by `vk_winit::get_required_instance_extensions`.
+The `VK_KHR_surface` extension is an instance level extension and we've actually already enabled it, because it's included in the list returned by `vk_window::get_required_instance_extensions`.
 The list also includes some other WSI extensions that we'll use in the next couple of chapters.

 The window surface needs to be created right after the instance creation, because it can actually influence the physical device selection.
 The reason we postponed this is because window surfaces are part of the larger topic of render targets and presentation for which the explanation would have cluttered the basic setup.
 It should also be noted that window surfaces are an entirely optional component in Vulkan, if you just need off-screen rendering.
 Vulkan allows you to do that without hacks like creating an invisible window (necessary for OpenGL).